LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_ab.md

 {% if device.no_fastboot_boot %}
 5. Temporarily flash a recovery on your device by typing:
 ```
-fastboot flash boot twrp-x.x.x-x-{{ twrp_codename }}.img
+fastboot flash boot <recovery_filename>.img
 ```
-    {% include alerts/tip.html content="The file may not be named identically to what stands in this command, so adjust accordingly." %}
 6. {{ device.recovery_boot }}
 {% else %}
 5. Temporarily boot a recovery on your device by typing:
 ```
-fastboot boot twrp-x.x.x-x-{{ twrp_codename }}.img
+fastboot boot <recovery_filename>.img
 ```
+{% endif %}
     {% include alerts/tip.html content="The file may not be named identically to what stands in this command, so adjust accordingly." %}
-{% endif %}